-Two freelance photojournalists were hit by projectiles fired by federal law enforcement officials in the early hours of July 20, 2020, while they were covering protests in Portland, Oregon.
+Photojournalist Nathan Howard was hit by projectiles fired by federal law enforcement officials in the early hours of July 20, 2020, while he was covering protests in Portland, Oregon.

-Nathan Howard was hit by pepper balls, while Jungho Kim was hit by a pink paint projectile.
-They were covering one of the many protests that had broken out across the U.S. in response to police violence and in support of the Black Lives Matter movement after the May 25 death of George Floyd.
+Howard was hit by pepper balls while covering one of the many protests that had broken out across the U.S. in response to police violence and in support of the Black Lives Matter movement after the May 25 death of George Floyd.
 The U.S. Press Freedom Tracker is documenting assaults, arrests and other incidents involving journalists covering protests across the country.

 When the second line of agents advanced north through the park, some of them turned their attention to Howard, he said in the filing.
 He held up his National Press Photographers Association press pass and shouted, “I’m press!”
 Then the agents told him to stay where he was.